Have you ever wondered if conducting a questionnaire is a viable option for your research?

 Questionnaires have a bad rep and over the past years, many researchers saw their response rate decline due to their unpopularity.
 That’s why we’ve compiled an extensive list of tips that can help you boost your response rate.

-The most obvious way to do this is to reward respondents for their time through gifts, credits or payment.
+The most obvious way to do this is to reward respondents for their time with tangible gifts such as company swag, like custom t-shirts, credits, or payment.
 Pointerpro even offers fun reward tools like a digital scratch card or slot machine.

 Rewarding a respondent is just one means of getting responses.
 Respondents also want to make sure their privacy is protected, make it clear that answers are confidential and make sure the privacy policy is up-to-date.
 Emphasize how the data will be useful to the user experience or helpful to society.
 People like to feel like they’re doing a good thing.